zayo/steam-thresher/README.md

 For newer screens there is also `NavHostComposeFragment` that requires implementing class to provide `@Composable` method (once) and pass the `StateFlow<Action>` that can be used in compose normally.
-For most cases, this would be the place, where the `Action` should be transformed to some compose `NavHostController` and implement it's own stack.
+For most cases, this would be the place, where the `Action` should be transformed to some compose `NavHostController` and implement it's own stack & route translation.

 ## Principles
-It was already mentioned, this architecture goes way beyond just UI navigation, but touches also some MVI functionality to support the case.
+This architecture goes way beyond just UI navigation, but touches also some MVI functionality to support the case.

 `ActionDelegate` provides an `Action` consumer.
 From it's nature, it's not restricted to UI, and can provide any kind of handler. **`NavHostActivity` is the first implementation of the